Controllability and Vector Potential: The Controllable-Uncontrollable Decomposition

 It follows from the above proof that every solution of a strongly autonomous system is entire.
 Thus no nonzero element in it can vanish on any open subset of $\R^n$.

-We compare this with the behaviour of a lumped system which either contains elements that are not entire, or is finite dimensional.
+We compare this with the behaviour of a lumped system which is either finite dimensional, or otherwise contains elements that are not entire.
 In the case of distributed systems, a behaviour could consist entirely of entire functions, yet be infinite dimensional (as in the case of an elliptic operator).